-Thomas's has not been an easy family tree to unravel due mostly to the absence of key parish records that would help make the links back through the ages - and also because there were several Thomas Mylreas in the same generation across the Isle of Man at any one time.
-Coincidentally, sons named Thomas seemed to suffer "the fate of missing parish records" for at least four generations in this family!
+homas's was not an easy family tree to unravel, due mostly to the absence of key parish records that would help make the links back through the ages.
+This problem was compounded because there were several Thomas Mylreas in the same generation across the Isle of Man at any one time.
+Coincidentally, sons named Thomas tended to suffer "the fate of missing parish records" for at least four generations in this family!

-Discovering that Thomas's father was William only came about through an analysis of the 1842 will of Ann Mylrea, known to be the oldest daughter of William.
+Discovering that Thomas's father was William Mylrea only came through an analysis of the 1842 will of Ann Mylrea.
+The contents of her will confirmed that she was the oldest daughter of William and Jane, but her mention of her brother Thomas revealed that here was a sibling without a record of baptism.

-William Mylrea and Jane Taggart
+William Mylrea & Jane Taggart - The parents